-The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the authority.
-The net assets of the authority (assets less liabilities) are matched by the reserves held.
-Reserves are both usable which may be used to provide services and unusable reserves which fulfil specific accounting purposes.
+The Balance Sheet shows the value as at the Balance Sheet date of assets and liabilities.
+The net assets (assets less liabilities) are matched by the reserves held.
+Reserves are both usable, which may be used to provide services and unusable reserves which fulfil specific accounting purposes.